golemparts/blinkt/README.md

 ## Examples

-The example below can be used as a quickstart guide for controlling a Blinkt! board.
+The example below demonstrates swapping all pixels on a Blinkt! board between red, green and blue.

 ```rust
 extern crate blinkt;